TomLous/coursera-reproducible-research-peer-assessment2/stormDataAnalysis.md

 }
 ```

 ##### 3.6.
-Refactor EVTYPE into 12 levels
+Refactor EVTYPE into 11 levels
 The EVTYPE contains ca. 985 unique source events.
 Many of them can be reduced to similar instances.
-In this instance there are 12 levels defined.
+In this instance there are 11 levels defined, covering effectifly the majority and all useful data records (summaries and combinations are skipped)

 ```r
 if(dataProcess){